jguerrer/postgis_3d_auxiliary_tools/README.md

 # postgis_3d_auxiliary_tools
-Set of auxiliaro tools afunctions created within PostgreSQL and PostGIS to enable basic geometric operations including:
+Set of auxiliart tools and functions created within PostgreSQL and PostGIS to enable basic geometric operations including:

-compute the normal vector to a set of 3D points Compute direction vectors
+compute the normal vector relative to a set of 3D points, conforming a plane Find if a point is inside a tethrahedral, defined as four vertices For a given triangle , extrude it along the normal vector at a plus  and minus a distance, later describe the tetrahedrals inside.

-Find if a point is inside a tethrahedral
+Iterate over a set of geometries(triangles), search points and and apply a function  for both geometries.
-Iterate over a set of geometries and apply a function*
+*